 If you come to one of these services, the first person you are likely to meet is likely to be one of those responsible for leading the service.
 Members of the clergy usually greet people at the door of the church.
 Once you come inside, someone will welcome you and give you a service sheet.
 Everything that you need is in this leaflet – hymns, music and prayers are all gathered together.
-Find a seat anywhere in the main body of the church – no seats are reserved.
-If you want a Bible during the service, there are copies at the ends of the pews.
-We use the New Revised Standard Version.

 There is flat access into the church for those in wheelchairs.
 There is also an accessible toilet on the same level, which is located through the door on the left behind the organ console near the front of the church.